GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/message-reaction-type.md

 public struct MessageReactionType: RawRepresentable, Codable, Hashable, ExpressibleByStringLiteral
 ```

-The reaction has underlaying type `String` what gives the flexibility to choose the way how the reaction
+The reaction has underlying type `String` what gives the flexibility to choose the way how the reaction
 will be displayed in the application.

-Common examples are: "like", "love", "smile", etc.
+Common examples are: `like`, `love`, `smile`, etc.

 ## Inheritance